nextcloud/documentation/admin_manual/installation/source_installation.rst

 **System environment variables**

-When you are using ``php-fpm``, system environment variables like PATH, TMP or others are not automatically populated in the same way as when when using ``php-cli``.
+When you are using ``php-fpm``, system environment variables like PATH, TMP or others are not automatically populated in the same way as when using ``php-cli``.
 A PHP call like ``getenv('PATH');`` can therefore return an empty result.
 So you may need to manually configure environment varibles in the appropropriate ``php-fpm`` ini/config file.